 What is the journal ranking?

-There are many rankings.
-Some try to capture the feeling of the community, such as:
+Some rankings try to capture the feeling of the community, such as:

 The Keele list, here hosted on Daniel Zizzo’s website.
-I like this one because it also summarises some other popular rankings, such as the ‘blue ribbon’ journals and the Diamond list.
+It also summarises other popular rankings, such as the ‘blue ribbon’ journals and the Diamond list.

 The most famous is probably RePEc/IDEAS.
 You can select between different flavours, for example the aggregate ranking for the past 10 years.
 But RePEc only counts papers from registered authors, which can bias the results.